avanibhat/Neuroquery/README.md

 | Requests per day | 1,000 |
 | Tokens per minute | 12,000 |

 Sufficient for individual or small-group research use.
-Each user who clones this repo should use **their own Groq API key**.

 ---